camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 <div>

-#### Current
+#### Current state

-The Camunda Platforms are pointing at the Elasticsearch instances in both regions again and not the temporary instance.
+Camunda 8 is pointing at the Elasticsearch instances in both regions again and not the temporary instance.
 It still remains unreachable to the end-users and no processes are advanced.

-#### Desired
+#### Desired state

 You are reactivating the exporters and enabling Operate and Tasklist again within the two regions.
-This will allow users to interact with the Camunda Platform again.
+This will allow users to interact with Camunda 8 again.

 #### How to get there